Building Your First App

 New to RingCentral?
 If you have not completed a RingCentral Quick Start Guide, we recommend you start there.
 Then return here to begin your journey in building your app.

-Setting up your "soft phone"
+Setting up your phone for testing

 - Access voicemail.